UNION ARENA: Every BLEACH Vol. 2 Deck, Ranked

 After volume two, Toshiro is likely to be the second strongest BLEACH deck overall.
 Toshiro continues to be strong because it’s Toshiro: the madly skilled youngest member of the Thirteen Court Guard Squads with the strongest freezing effect in the game.
 While Vol. 2 doesn’t add a crazy amount of support for this character, it does unlock even more ways to play this hardy fellow with the the main boost to his strategy being the one-cost Toshiro that lets you recycle your strongest card: Raid Toshiro.
 Watch out though: we are getting a series of unique BLEACH cards coming out later in the year that includes a very powerful new Toshiro card that would seriously enhance his deck’s strategy.

 Purple BLEACH was originally so strong when it came out in Japan that Bandai actually decided to nerf it when the game came to America, removing the zero-cost Rukia from the game so that the deck wouldn’t utterly overwhelm the English meta.
-Assuming we get that rectified in Vol. 2, BLEACH Purple gets an instant boost, gaining easier access to the Rukia Raid character as well as the ability to sideline more cards and fuel your Ichigo’s power.
+Even though we won’t be getting that particular Rukia in this set, BLEACH Purple still gets an instant boost thanks to two-cost Rukia, gaining easier access to the Rukia Raid character as well as the ability to sideline more cards and fuel your Ichigo’s power.

-The other big add to this deck is the new four-cost Ichigo character card – one who relatively easily boosts to a Damage 2 Impact 1 character with Nullify Impact.
+The other big add to this deck is the new four-cost Ichigo character card – one who relatively easily boosts to a Damage 2 character with Nullify Impact.

 With these additions Purple BLEACH should once again move up to the top of the meta, and until JJK vol. 2 comes out, will quite likely be top deck in the UNION ARENA metagame.